dotnet/docs/docs/orleans/grains/grain-persistence/index.md

 ### Register a storage provider

-The Orleans runtime will resolve a storage provider from the service provider (`IServiceProvider`) when a grain is created.
-The runtime will resolve an instance of `IGrainStorage`.
+The Orleans runtime will resolve a storage provider from the service provider (<xref:System.IServiceProvider>) when a grain is created.
+The runtime will resolve an instance of <xref:Orleans.Storage.IGrainStorage>.
 If the storage provider is named, for example via the `[PersistentState(stateName, storageName)]` attribute, then a named instance of `IGrainStorage` will be resolved.

-To register a named instance of `IGrainStorage`, use the `IServiceCollection.AddSingletonNamedService` extension method following the example of the [AzureTableGrainStorage provider here](https://github.com/dotnet/orleans/blob/af974d37864f85bfde5dc02f2f60bba997f2162d/src/Azure/Orleans.Persistence.AzureStorage/Hosting/AzureTableSiloBuilderExtensions.cs#L78).
+To register a named instance of `IGrainStorage`, use the <xref:Orleans.Runtime.KeyedServiceExtensions.AddSingletonNamedService%2A> extension method following the example of the [AzureTableGrainStorage provider here](https://github.com/dotnet/orleans/blob/af974d37864f85bfde5dc02f2f60bba997f2162d/src/Azure/Orleans.Persistence.AzureStorage/Hosting/AzureTableSiloBuilderExtensions.cs#L78).